liminm/awt-pj-ss24-finding_scenes-2/README.md

-# Finding Scenes in Learning Videos
+# Finding Scenes in Learning Videos - Fork of Original Repo

 ## Overview